20 Fahrenheit 451 Censorship Quotes With Page Numbers

 ~Ray Bradbury, Fahrenheit 451, about censorship (Clarisse McClellan and Guy Montag), Pages 5, 6

-In this quote, Clarisse McClellan asks Guy Montag if he ever reads the books he burns.
+In this quote, Clarisse McClellan asks Guy Montag if he has ever read the books he burns.
 Her question ignites his curiosity about books.
 Are books bad just because they are illegal?
 If so, why is reading illegal?

 17 Clarisse McClellan Quotes With Page Numbers